The Vikings' veterans are excited to see what Cordarrelle Patterson can do and how he will be used…

 Peterson ended the season with 2,097 yards rushing and a 6.0-yard average per carry.
 Ponder finished with 2,935 yards passing, 18 touchdowns, 12 interceptions and an 81.2 passer rating.
 Peterson had 484 more yards rushing than second-place Alfred Morris of the Washington Redskins.
 Ponder's yardage total ranked 25th and his rating 24th among quarterbacks with at least 100 attempts last year.

-and Chris Kluwe, as well as the addition of three first-round draft picks.
+The Vikings went 4-0 down the stretch with one of the youngest teams in the league and will be getting younger again this year with the exit of veterans like Antoine Winfield, Michael Jenkins and Chris Kluwe, as well as the addition of three first-round draft picks.
 It is the young core of talent, including Ponder, that Spielman sees as the future of the franchise.
 In the last three years, the Vikings have added seven players that were selected in the top 45 picks of the draft – Ponder, Kyle Rudolph, Matt Kalil, Harrison Smith, Sharrif Floyd, Xavier Rhodes and Cordarrelle Patterson.
 It is expected those players will be the foundation by which the future of the franchise rests.

 While Spielman has never been shy on his confidence in Ponder, to give him as much credit as Peterson seems like a stretch, even for those who bleed purple and gold.
 When Ponder managed games and didn't commit turnovers, the Vikings won.
 When he threw interceptions, the Vikings lost.